Parallel-in-Time/pySDC/pySDC/tutorial/step_7/README.rst

 The most prominent parallel solver is, probably, the FFT.
 While many implementations or wrappers for Python exist, we decided to use `mpi4py-fft <https://mpi4py-fft.readthedocs.io/en/latest/>`_, which provided the easiest installation, a simple API and good parallel scaling.
-As an example we here test the nonlinear Schrödinger equation, using the IMEX sweeper to treat the nonlinear parts explicitly.
+As an example, we here test the nonlinear Schrödinger equation, using the IMEX sweeper to treat the nonlinear parts explicitly.
 The code allows to work both in real and spectral space, while the latter is usually faster.
 This example tests SDC, MLSDC and PFASST.